 Polypropylene drums are like plastic Easter eggs, they are two hollow pieces that are glued together.
 As the sealant starts to crack under torque, juice starts to fill the cavity (and leak back out).
 Eventually the drum just breaks apart.

-Our hard maple drums are solid and double sealed using Poly Coat II to form a protective coating to keep the drum like new.
+Our hard maple drums are solid and double sealed using EZ-DO to form a protective coating to keep the drum like new.
 Since it is solid and much heavier, the centrifugal force means less effort with better results.
-Honestly the big benefit of polypropylene drums is they are easier to make and it is easier to sell you on the idea than it is to make a quality drum.
+Honestly, the big benefit of polypropylene drums is they are easier to make, and it is easier to sell you on the idea than it is to make a quality drum.